 Dr. Aaron M. Cypess receives 2014 Armen H. Tashjian Jr. Award

-May 2, 2104: Aaron M. Cypess, M.D., Ph.D., MMSc, Assistant Investigator in the Section on Integrative Physiology & Metabolism, Staff Physician at Joslin Diabetes Center and Assistant Professor of Medicine at Harvard Medical School, will receive the 2014 Armen H. Tashjian Jr. Award for Excellence in Endocrine Research Award at a reception on Friday, May 2, where he will deliver the lecture “Determining the Endocrine Roles of a New Organ, Human Brown Adipose Tissue.”
+May 2, 2104: Aaron M. Cypess, M.D., Ph.D., MMSc, Assistant Investigator in the Section on Integrative Physiology & Metabolism, Staff Physician at Joslin Diabetes Center and Assistant Professor of Medicine at Harvard Medical School, will receive the 2014 Armen H. Tashjian Jr. Award for Excellence in Endocrine Research at a reception on Friday, May 2, where he will deliver the lecture “Determining the Endocrine Roles of a New Organ, Human Brown Adipose Tissue.”
 Dr. Cypess’ lecture on brown adipose tissue, also known as brown fat, will link the information that he and his colleagues at Joslin have discovered about brown fat with the themes and interests of Dr. Tashjian.
 Dr. Cypess will receive an honorarium of $2,500 and a medallion minted with the likeness of Professor Tashjian.

 About Armen H. Tashjian Jr.

-Professor of Toxicology, Emeritus, and former chair of the then-named Department of Molecular and Cellular Toxicology at the Harvard School of Public Health (HSPH), Tashjian was celebrated for his neuroendocrine research, contributing to a life-saving test for a pre-cancerous condition associated with inherited thyroid cancer and playing a key role in the development of two drugs for the treatment and prevention of osteoporosis.
+Professor of Toxicology, Emeritus, and former chair of the then-named Department of Molecular and Cellular Toxicology at the Harvard T.H.
+Chan School of Public Health, Tashjian was celebrated for his neuroendocrine research, contributing to a life-saving test for a pre-cancerous condition associated with inherited thyroid cancer and playing a key role in the development of two drugs for the treatment and prevention of osteoporosis.
 He also was Professor of Biological Chemistry and Molecular Pharmacology, Emeritus at Harvard Medical School.
 He received the HSPH Faculty Emeritus Award of Merit for his significant contributions to the field of pharmacology.

 In 1953, Tashjian was graduated from Yale University and earned his M.D. from HMS in 1957.
 After working at the NIH, he returned to HMS in 1961 and the Harvard School of Dental Medicine, where he became an expert in parathyroid hormone and calcium metabolism.
-Tashjian was appointed professor of toxicology at HSPH in 1978.
+Tashjian was appointed professor of toxicology at the Harvard Chan School in 1978.
 Then-Dean Howard Hiatt tapped him to head a new Laboratory of Toxicology, and Tashjian began to enthusiastically build a cadre of molecular and cellular biologists.
 The lab developed into the Department of Molecular and Cellular Toxicology, which he chaired.

 He was a leading figure in guiding the development of two major drugs in the bone field – raloxifene as a bone resorption inhibitor, used to help prevent and treat osteoporosis and in the prevention of breast cancer, and PTH as an anabolic agent.